 How many types of credit cards are there in Malaysia?

-There are 4 biggest card networks or card schemes in Malaysia: Visa, Mastercard, American Express and UnionPay.
+There are four (4) biggest card networks or card schemes in Malaysia: Visa, Mastercard, American Express and UnionPay.
 They partnered with Malaysian banks to issue credit cards to consumers.

-The banks then further categorised these cards to meet various consumers’ needs and spending habits by having features such as cashback, reward points and air miles.
+The banks then further categorised these cards to meet various consumers’ needs and spending habits by having features such as cashback, reward points or air miles.

 Depending on the income band, it can have a combination of features such as cashback and rewards, or air miles and cashback.